 Starting in 2014, the United States of America, the European Union and some other countries have imposed and gradually expanded economic sanctions against a number of Russian individuals and legal entities.
 The imposition of the sanctions has led to increased economic uncertainty, including more volatile equity markets, a depreciation of the Russian rouble, a reduction in both local and foreign direct investment inflows and a significant tightening in the availability of credit.
 As a result, some Russian entities may experience difficulties accessing the international equity and debt markets and may become increasingly dependent on state support for their operations.
 The longer-term effects of the imposed and possible additional sanctions are difficult to determine.
+Refer to Note 29 of these consolidated financial statements for current situation.

-The COVID-19 coronavirus pandemic has further increased uncertainty in the business environment.
+Also, the COVID-19 coronavirus pandemic has continued to create additional uncertainty in the business environment.